-Consider riding with us on Sunday September 17th 2017 to Honour Sue Wells and Raise Money For Research through ALS Canada
+Ride with us on Sunday September 17th 2017 to Honour Sue Wells and Raise Money to make ALS a treatable, not terminal, disease.

 The Sue Wells Ride For ALS Research

 Finish: Red Arrow Brewery

 *Youth $35.00 + $2.00 processing fee = $37.00